mikeshoss/Pinger/README.md

-Creating a comprehensive README is crucial for any project, especially for open-source initiatives.
-Below is a README template for your Raspberry Pi network monitoring system.
-This document will guide users through setup, usage, and contribution.

-### README Template for Network Monitoring System

----

-## Project Title: Raspberry Pi Network Monitoring System
+## Raspberry Pi Network Monitoring System

 ### Description
 This project is designed to monitor the health and status of network devices using a network of Raspberry Pis.
 It utilizes Tailscale for secure communication between remote and local devices, providing a centralized dashboard to view the status of all monitored devices.